 Our Origin Story

 Apsaalooke Immiio is a Native nonprofit incorporated in 2024 and is co-founded by young Apsaalooke leaders who were initially brought together for the Apsáalooke Energy Justice Project (AEJP) Emerging Leaders Cohort.
-The AEJP started as a research project in 2023 that was dedicated to increasing economic diversification, workforce development, alternative energy, and cultural preservation.
+The AEJP started as a research project in 2023 under Plenty Doors Community Development Corporation that was dedicated to increasing economic diversification, workforce development, alternative energy, and cultural preservation.
 The Emerging Leaders Cohort was formed to invest in young leaders to learn about associated issues with coal development and drawdown, tribal energy development, and lead community development projects.
 We are committed to big ideas of leading community planning efforts that include:

 1. Sustainable, long term, abundant flexible funding, and investments